Skip to content

 • support from specialist advisory teachers

 There is a team of specialist placement officers whose job it is to monitor the places available in special schools.
-They look ahead to work out where places will be freed up in the future, and they make sure that these are allocated as quickly as possible, ensuring that all children waiting for a special school place are considered.
+They look ahead to work out where places will be available in the future, and they make sure that these are allocated as quickly as possible, ensuring that all children waiting for a special school place are considered.
 They have a monthly meeting with schools to review the places and will keep your EHC Coordinator informed.

 If you're not happy with the provision named in your child's EHCP